 Quantum of leave

-All employees, excluding casual employees, are entitled to four (4) weeks paid annual leave for each year or service, accruing progressively during a year of service according to an employee's ordinary hours of work.
+All employees, excluding casual employees and Nurses, are entitled to four (4) weeks paid annual leave for each year or service, accruing progressively during a year of service according to an employee's ordinary hours of work.

+Employees employed as Nurses are entitled to five (5) weeks Annual leave

 The NES provides that an employee who is defined as a shiftworker is entitled to an additional week's annual leave on the same terms and conditions.

-For the purpose of this clause, a shiftworker is defined as an employee who works for more than four (4) ordinary hours on 10 or more Saturdays and/or Sundays during the year in which their annual leave accrues.
+For the purpose of this clause, a shiftworker is defined as an employee who works four (4) ordinary hours or more on 10 or more Saturdays and/or Sundays during the year in which their annual leave accrues.

 Leave in advance